dewararajkiran/myfirstproject/README.md

 # myfirstproject
-To learn about the version control
+To learn about the git version control through local git commit, push and pull.